The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

 A. Hi Ejaz.

 Yes, plastisol is liquid PVC.
 After it dries/cures it leaves a thick, soft, PVC coating similar to a soft PVC lining material.
 I believe that coatings from 30 to 90 mils are customary.
-Thinner coatings can be sprayed; thicker coatings are dipper.
-There are air-dry plastisols, but I believe that the solvent based coatings are better.
+Thinner coatings can be sprayed; thicker coatings are dipped.
+There are air-dry plastisols, but I believe that the solvent based baked coatings are better.

 A common application is the insulating coatings on plating racks.
 It is sometimes applied to the handles of tools like pliers.